 This series is called “Successful Queries” and I’m posting actual query letters that succeeded in getting writers signed with agents.
 In addition to posting the actual query letter, we will also get to hear thoughts from the agent as to why the letter worked.

-The 43rd installment in this series is with agent Janet Reid (FinePrint Literary Management) and her author, Sean Ferrell, for his novel, Numb, which was released in August 2010 from Harper Perennial.
+The 43rd installment in this series is with agent Janet Reid (New Leaf Literary, formerly with FinePrint Literary Management) and her author, Sean Ferrell, for his novel, Numb, which was released in August 2010 from Harper Perennial.
 Kirkus Reviews called Numb an “eye-catching debut … Artfully barbed entertainment.”

 Dear Ms. Reid: